The Lindt & Sprüngli

 Quite often, the local communities lack access to clean drinking water.
 This is why wells and boreholes are constructed.
 Other investments include village resource centers that give access to information and communication technology infrastructure, mosquito nets for malaria protection or school refurbishments.

-The verification of our Program is an important step towards our overall aim of a sustainable long-term supply chain.
+The external verification of our Program is an important step towards our overall aim of a sustainable long-term supply chain.

 This enables the progress made to be verified.

-Where we stand
+Where we stand in terms of

-in terms of verification and traceability
+verification and traceability

 We make continuous progress towards a fully traceable and verified cocoa bean supply chain.